 Do not purge long lines through the analytical cell.
-First, purge them through the purge flow rotameter; then transfer flow to the analyzer cell as suggested in step 6, below.
+First, purge them to vent.
+Then transfer flow to the analyzer cell as suggested in step 6, below.
 This eliminates the possibility of contaminating the analytical cell and having to purge for an extended period to reach equilibrium.